wp-plugins/category-posts/readme.txt

 * Specify how many posts to show
 * Set which category the posts should come form
 * Designate how many of the widgets you need
-* Specify whether to make to the widget title a link to the category page
+* **New Feature** Specify whether to make to the widget title a link to the category page
 * Optionally show the post excerpt

 == Installation ==